Caitlyn Macnab: College career

-Macnab enrolled at Texas Christian University in Fort Worth in 2021 and started playing with the TCU Horned Frogs women's golf team, where she was on the WGCA Freshman of the Year Watch List and named All-American twice.
+Macnab was enrolled at Texas Christian University in Fort Worth from 2021 to 2023, and played with the TCU Horned Frogs women's golf team, where she was on the WGCA Freshman of the Year Watch List and named All-American twice.
 After two years she transferred to the University of Mississippi to play with the Ole Miss Rebels women's golf team, where she won several tournaments including the 2024 NCAA Division I Bermuda Run Regional and the 2025 SEC Championship.

-She appeared at the Augusta National Women's Amateur four consecutive years, the Arnold Palmer Cup three consecutive years, and on the 2025 Annika Award Post-season Watch List for women's college golf Player of the Year honors.
+She was named All-American four times, appeared at the Augusta National Women's Amateur four consecutive years, the Arnold Palmer Cup three consecutive years, and on the 2025 Annika Award Post-season Watch List for women's college golf Player of the Year honors.

 Macnab reached a rank of 18th on the World Amateur Golf Ranking.

+Professional career

+Macnab turned professional in 2025.
+She joined the 2026 Ladies European Tour after earning her card at Q-School.
+She also joined the Sunshine Ladies Tour, where she was named 2026 Rookie of the Year following three top-5 finishes and a win at the NTT Data Ladies Pro-Am team event with Cherise van der Walt.